Healthy Habits, Healthy Eyes

 These diseases can be contracted anywhere in the UK, and the risk of infection is raised if people:

-- Wear contact lenses in the shower or when swimming
+- wear contact lenses in the shower or when swimming.

-- Sleep in lenses (unless your optician has told you to do that)
+- sleep in lenses (unless your optician has told you to do so).

-- Do not wash or dry their hands before touching their contact lenses
+- do not wash or dry their hands before touching their contact lenses.

-- Leave their lenses in water overnight or spit on them when they are dry or have fallen out of the eye
+- leave their lenses in water overnight or spit on them when they are dry or have fallen out of the eye.

-- Overwear their lenses including disposable ones
+- over wear their lenses, including disposable ones.

 Diseases that can result from poor contact lens care

-Fungal keratitis can also occur with contact lens wear but occurs most often in people who sustain eye injuries from agricultural or gardening accidents, ocular surface disease and those with immunosuppression.
-This infection, like Acanthamoeba keratitis is one of the severest forms of corneal infection that can occur in contact lens wear.
+- Fungal keratitis can also occur with contact lens wear but occurs most often in people who sustain eye injuries from agricultural or gardening accidents, ocular surface disease and those with immunosuppression.
+This infection, like acanthamoeba keratitis is one of the severest forms of corneal infection that can occur in contact lens wear.